Keerthi26-kk/GenerativeAI-NLP/README.md

  AI-Powered Resume Screener

  Overview

-This project is an AI-powered Resume Screener that uses Natural Language Processing (NLP) and Machine Learning (ML) to classify resumes into different job categories.
-It utilizes pipelines and GridSearchCV for efficient preprocessing and model optimization.
+Finding the right candidate for a job is challenging.
+This AI-powered Resume Screener simplifies the process by leveraging Natural Language Processing (NLP) and Machine Learning (ML) to automatically classify resumes into different job categories.

+✅ Seamless AI-driven Resume Screening
+✅ Automated Text Processing with Pipelines
+✅ Hyperparameter Optimization with GridSearchCV
+✅ Fast, Efficient & Scalable!

  Features

-Automated resume classification based on text content.
+📌 Automated Resume Classification based on text content.

-TF-IDF Vectorization for text feature extraction.
+📌 TF-IDF Vectorization for text feature extraction.

-Pipeline Integration for seamless data transformation and modeling.
+📌 Pipeline Integration for seamless data transformation and modeling.

-GridSearchCV Optimization to find the best hyperparameters.
+📌 GridSearchCV Optimization to find the best hyperparameters.

-Random Forest Classifier for accurate classification.
+📌 Random Forest Classifier for accurate classification.

  Installation

-1. Clone the Repository
+1️⃣ Clone the Repository

 git clone https://github.com/yourusername/resume-screener.git
 cd resume-screener

-2. Install Dependencies
+2️⃣ Install Dependencies

 pip install -r requirements.txt

-Usage
+🚀 Usage

-1. Train the Model
+1️⃣ Train the Model

+Run the following command to train the model:

 python train.py

 This will:

-Clean and preprocess the dataset.
+✅ Clean and preprocess the dataset.

-Train the model using a pipeline with TF-IDF and Random Forest.
+✅ Train the model using a TF-IDF + Random Forest pipeline.

-Optimize hyperparameters using GridSearchCV.
+✅ Optimize hyperparameters using GridSearchCV.

-Save the best model.
+✅ Save the best model for later use.

-2. Classify a Resume
+2️⃣ Classify a Resume

-Run the script to predict a job category based on resume text:
+Use the trained model to predict job categories:

 python classify.py "Experienced data scientist with expertise in Python, machine learning, and big data."

-Output example:
+Example Output:

 Predicted Category: Data Scientist

-Dataset
+📂 Dataset

-The dataset consists of resume text samples labeled with job categories, such as:
+This project uses a labeled dataset of resumes, categorized into different job roles such as:

+Software Engineer

  Data Scientist

-Software Engineer

  Marketing Specialist

  HR Manager

  Cybersecurity Analyst

-Model Pipeline
+🔄 Model Pipeline

-The machine learning pipeline consists of:
+Our model workflow consists of the following steps:

-TF-IDF Vectorizer: Converts resume text into numerical features.
+1️⃣ TF-IDF Vectorizer: Converts resume text into numerical features.

-Random Forest Classifier: Classifies resumes into job categories.
+2️⃣ Random Forest Classifier: Predicts job categories based on extracted features.

-GridSearchCV: Optimizes hyperparameters for better accuracy.
+3️⃣ GridSearchCV: Tunes hyperparameters to improve accuracy.

  Hyperparameter Tuning

-GridSearchCV optimizes the following parameters:
+To improve model accuracy, we use GridSearchCV with the following parameter grid:

 param_grid = {
     'vectorizer__max_features': [3000, 5000],